 The treatment of prostatitis includes neutering, as well as long-term oral antibiotics.

 In some cases, an enlarged prostate may be caused by cancer.
 However, it is a much less common cause than benign hyperplasia or prostatitis.
-Prostatic cancer can spread to the lungs, local lymph nodes, liver and bones.
+Prostatic cancer can spread to the lungs, local lymph nodes, liver, and bones.
 There are some options for chemotherapy, and radiation therapy may be helpful as well.
-Of course, these can be expensive treatments, so protecting your pet with a Petplan pet insurance policy before health problems arise can help cover the costs of caring for your best friend.
+Of course, these can be expensive treatments, so protecting your pet with a Petplan dog insurance policy before health problems arise can help cover the costs of caring for your best friend.

 Prostate problems are more common in older dogs, though sometimes a prostate exam can get overlooked at your dog’s wellness exam.
 If your veterinarian is not checking your dog’s prostate, speak up.
 Getting a heads-up on prostatic enlargement can help your dog escape painful symptoms.